getodk/central-frontend/CONTRIBUTING.md

 - `restructure.js` will automatically generate comments for any message whose path ends with `.full`, because such messages are used for component interpolation.
 - Use JSON with comments, but do not use other features of JSON5, which our workflow might not support.

+Before each release, we download all translations from Transifex and save them in [`/transifex/`](/transifex/).
+Transifex allows translations to be downloaded "for use" or "to translate."
+We use "to translate," because untranslated strings are included as empty strings; "for use" fills in untranslated strings with the source strings, which we would then have to discard.
+On the website, Transifex allows the translations to be downloaded "to translate" for an individual locale, but not all locales at once.
+To download all locales at once, use the Transifex client, specifying `translator` as the mode.

-Before each release, we pull all translations from Transifex and save them in [`/transifex/`](/transifex/).
-We convert the structured JSON files to Vue I18n JSON by running [`/bin/transifex/destructure.js`](/bin/transifex/destructure.js). `destructure.js` generates all locale files in `/src/locales/` other than `en.json`.
+Once they are downloaded, we convert the Transifex structured JSON files to Vue I18n JSON by running [`/bin/transifex/destructure.js`](/bin/transifex/destructure.js). `destructure.js` generates all locale files in `/src/locales/` other than `en.json`.

 To summarize the workflow: